THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY-ONE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 “The elements shall melt with fervent heat.
 But the judgment of God shall never touch you, beloved.
 Now that you have accepted Christ as your personal Savior there in no way in which the Lord’s judgment on sin can possibly affect you.”

 “You, beloved of our Lord, shall take your ease with Jesus in the mansions of glory.
 Therefore, put your minds at rest concerning the Day of God.
 The grace of God has forgiven all the sins you are practicing and will yet practice.
 On your profession of faith in Christ you are totally free from sin and the judgment thereof.
 Though the Day of the Lord will be a time of terror to the unbelievers, you as a Christian can never be brought into judgment concerning your sins.”

 “Rejoice in Christ, my brothers, for He will never allow His own to come under the judgment of God.”

 The preceding three “passages,” which we have composed from our knowledge of Christian sermons, are in keeping with the doctrine of grace on which millions of Christians are resting their hope.
 However, the three statements are alien to the teaching of the first-century Apostles.

 The Christian churches must prepare for the Day of God!

-Wherefore, beloved, seeing that ye look for such things, be diligent that ye may be found of him in peace, without spot, and blameless.
-(II Peter 3:14)
+Therefore, beloved, looking forward to these things, be diligent to be found by Him in peace, without spot and blameless; (II Peter 3:14)

-We are to live a holy life because we are looking forward to the destruction of the world and the spirit of the world, and to the creation of "new heavens and a new earth, wherein dwells righteousness."
+We are to live a holy life because we are looking forward to the destruction of the world and the spirit of the world, and to the creation of “new heavens and a new earth, where righteousness dwells.”